 Categorization is one of the many ways Ascend helps you organize your inventory.
-With every product appropriately assigned to a Category your data and reporting is going to a lot stronger and more useful to your business.
+With every product appropriately assigned to a Category your data and reporting is going to be a lot stronger and more useful to your business.

 Categories can be:

 - Mid-level or Parent Categories